 Many families considering homeschool feel overwhelmed with the sheer volume of curricula providers and products that they stop before they’ve started.
 The overwhelming mass of choices homeschoolers face is dizzying to say the least, but there are a few ways that you can narrow things down to a more manageable number that you really can get a grip on!

 When we started, it was crazy!
+We were instantly overwhelmed and didn’t know which direction to turn.
 In public school, we were used to seeing the same publishing houses that we’ve seen for 30+ years because my husband and I both went through the system.
 We didn’t know there were thousands more, just waiting to be discovered (by us).
 I tend to be the researcher, while my husband is more the strategist, and so I did the research and narrowed things down to a few, then discussed those findings with him before making final decisions.

 We didn’t have the luxury of starting when our boys were in kindergarten – because I refused.
 I thought they would drive me crazy, AND that I was not qualified, AND that I would mess up somehow.
 So, we were faced with finding something that would both plug holes in their knowledge, and continue their journey forward.
 We removed the twins from public school at the end of second grade, and spent the summer trying to figure things out.

 I looked at curricula, I studied, I learned.
 You know what I found?
 There are loads of resources you can use for FREE that will help get you over the hump.
 Sure, there are families who use exclusively free resources for budget reasons, but I am not overly fond of printing everything out, so I viewed those as aids in getting from here…to there.

 Here is what I recommend to help you narrow down the choices, make the first year more pleasant, and not waste money.

 Decide whether you want religious, secular, or non-sectarian.